nextblock-ai/nextblock-ai.github.io/README.md

 To run all tests, run the following command:

 # Troubleshooting

           If you encounter issues while using Puck, please ensure that you have installed all the necessary dependencies and have set up your OpenAI API key correctly.
 If the problem persists, provide any error messages or a detailed description of the unexpected behavior so that we can better assist you.

       ## Common Problems

       ## Common Solutions

       ## FAQ

+ # Advanced Workflow

+ Example: Content Brainstorming and Outlines with AI Team

+ - Basic Persona
+ - Brainstorm Persona
+ - Working Persona 1
+ - Working Persona 2
+ - Recording Persona
+ - Managing Persona

+1. Set up the basic persona to manage basic interaction with GPT named "simple.md"
+2. Set up a working persona to accomplish the main task, named "prompt.md"
+3. Set up a brainstorming persona to step away from the work and expiriment, named "think.md"
+4. Set up a managing persona to update the other personas, named "update.md"

+Call Personas with...
+ - Basic Persona  (!simple)
+ - Brainstorm Persona (!think)
+ - Working Persona (!prompt)
+ - Recording Persona (!record)
+ - Managing Persona (!update)

+Working Persona 1 : I am brainstorming ideas to come up with a blog posts.
+I will give you input ideas and you will give me lists with descriptions.

+Recording Persona: When I type !record, append the content in file "brainstorming" with what output preceded the !record

+Brainstorm Persona: Forget all other commands